drcjar/lsr-presentation/lsr-presentation.md

-% LSR Presentation
-% Dr Carl Reynolds
+% Late stage review presentation

+# Hello I'm Carl, welcome to my four part LATE STAGE REVIEW

+##

+1. Explaining the question
+2. Looking at how much IPF is attributable to occupational exposures
+3. Thinking about historic asbestos exposure assessment
+4. Reviewing the progress of my case-control study

+# 1. Explaining the question

-# Is occupational asbestos exposure an under-recognised cause of IPF?
+## Is occupational asbestos exposure an under-recognised cause of IPF?

 ##